sam-maverick/discrete-wavelets/README.md

 # Discrete Wavelets

 A [Discrete Wavelet Transform (DWT)](https://en.wikipedia.org/wiki/Discrete_wavelet_transform) library for the web, for one-dimensional and two-dimensional inputs.
+This project is a fork of [https://github.com/Symmetronic/discrete-wavelets](https://github.com/Symmetronic/discrete-wavelets).